kevin-montrose/Sigil/README.markdown

 A fail-fast, validating helper for [DynamicMethod](http://msdn.microsoft.com/en-us/library/system.reflection.emit.dynamicmethod.aspx) and [ILGenerator](http://msdn.microsoft.com/en-us/library/system.reflection.emit.ilgenerator.aspx).

-##Changes From Versions 1.X to 2.X

-The latest versions of Sigil remove type assertions, making it so unconditional branches can be used without manually indicating the types on the stack.
-The optional type assertion parameters to MarkLabel has been removed as a consequence.

-A related change requires types to be passed to the StoreElement, LoadElement, and LoadLength instructions.

-Because Sigil can no longer guarantee that all types on the stack are known after each call, the GetStack method and related types have been removed.

 ##Usage

 Sigil is a roughly 1-to-1 replacement for ILGenerator.
 Rather than calling ILGenerator.Emit(OpCode, ...), you call Emit<DelegateType>.OpCode(...).